 2. Why do you need a Chart of Accounts?

 Your COA helps you track and report each class of data for which you spend or receive funds.
 It should align with your business’ financial structure and provide the level of detail you need in your financial statements.

 COAs have 6 essential categories of funds to track.

 - Assets—Everything your company owns, which provides future value, including current and fixed assets, A/R, inventory, and long-term assets including accumulated depreciation in fixed assets (e.g., computer equipment; leasehold improvements).

-- Liabilities—Everything your company owes, or may owe, including current liabilities like accounts payable and taxes and long-term liabilities like mortgages and convertible debt.
+- Liabilities—Everything your company owes or may owe, including updated liabilities like accounts payable and taxes and long-term liabilities like mortgages and convertible debt.

 - Owners’ Equity—Your business investments which will vary by company structure.
-Could include common stock, preferred stock, and treasury stock (repurchased shares), and retained earnings.
-Most accounting systems will calculate this for you as default account.
+It could include common stock, preferred stock, and treasury stock (repurchased shares), and retained earnings.
+Most accounting systems will calculate this for you as the default account.

 - Operating Revenue and COGS (cost of goods sold)—From your primary line of business, minus sales discounts/returns and Cost of Goods Sold COGS (the direct costs attributable to the production of the goods and services your company sells including cost of materials, direct labor, etc.).
 This excludes indirect costs such as marketing and sales commissions as well.

 - Operating Expenses—The different buckets of expenses that keep your company operational, including general administrative, research and development, and sales and marketing.